Water-permeable pavements

 Maintenance

 Wood chips or similar materials decay over time.
-These materials should be replenished regularly.
-Other loose paving such as gravel should be raked in occasionally.
-For clinker or tile pavements, weeds in the joints should be removed.
+These materials must be replenished regularly.
+Other loose paving materials such as gravel must be raked occasionally.
+With clinker or tile paving, weeds in the joints must be removed.

 Biodiversity